 Paul Hixon, VP of marketing at Corporate One, had no comment other than to say the National Credit Union Association was investigating.
 Officials said it would take up to six months to complete a full forensic account process.

-The Lithuanian community reacted to Taupa’s closing with dismay.
-“For those in Cleveland that have been watching the news for the last few days know that the Lithuanian community in Cleveland has been in the spotlight,” said Regina Motiejunas-McCarthy, co-host of Siaurinis Krantas: Lithuanian Radio.
-“Not because of something good but because of a tragedy.”
+The Lithuanian community reacted to the credit union’s closing with dismay.
+“For those in Cleveland that have been watching the news for the last few days know that the Lithuanian community in Cleveland has been in the spotlight,” said Regina Motiejunas-McCarthy, co-host of Siaurinis Krantas Lithuanian Radio.

 “Alex assumed a public trust when he became CEO of Taupa, to help better the lives of others,” said one of the members.
 “It was not given to him as an opportunity to satisfy personal greed.”
-After 30 years Cleveland’s Lithuanian community had lost one of the pillars of its community.
+After thirty years Cleveland’s Lithuanian community lost one of the pillars of its community.

-After his arrest U.S. Magistrate Keneth McHargh found Alex Spirikaitis indigent and qualified for a court-appointed public defender.
-Since a “Go Bag” filled with blank identification cards, mobile phone cards, and stored value cards that could be used as cash had been found in Spirikaitis’s office, the magistrate also ruled he be held behind bars without bond.
+Within days of his arrest U.S. Magistrate Kenneth McHargh found the former bank officer indigent and qualified for a court-appointed public defender.
+Since a “Go Bag” filled with blank identification cards, mobile phone cards, and stored value cards that could be used in lieu of cash had been found in his office, the magistrate also ruled he be held behind bars without bond.
 Assistant federal public defender Darin Thompson did not challenge the no-bond ruling.

 The defendant and his lawyer agreed to waive his right to a detention hearing.
 The case was bound over to a federal grand jury.
 Alex Spirikaitis left the U.S. District Court in downtown Cleveland as he had entered it, hands handcuffed behind him, a policeman beside him guiding him away.